The total variation distance between high-dimensional Gaussians with the same mean: The same-mean case: proof of Theorem

 Since $\lambda_i\geq -2/3$ for all $i$, we have $\log (1+\lambda_i)/2 = \lambda_i/2 - b_i \lambda_i^2/2$ for some $b_i\in[0,1]$, and summing these up we find $\sum_{i = 1}^d \log (1+\lambda_i)/2 = \sum_{i = 1}^d \lambda_i/2 - b \rho^2$ for some $b\in[0,1]$.
 Also let $h_i = 1 - g_i^2$ and $X = \sum_{i = 1}^d \lambda_i h_i/2$, whence

 where the first inequality is the triangle inequality, the second one follows from

-and the third one follows from H\"older's inequality.
+and the third one follows from H\"older's inequality (see, e.g., \cite[Lemma~14.8]{florescu2013handbook}).
 We control each term on the right-hand-side of~\eqref{3piece}.
-First, we observe that since $h_i$ is mean-zero, we have $\E h_i h_j=0$ for all $i\neq j$, and so
+First, observe that since $h_i$ is mean-zero, we have $\E h_i h_j=0$ for all $i\neq j$, and since $\E h_i^2 = 2$,